 The Xbox One challenges our notion of what a video game console can and should be, for better and for worse.

 Take the “Xbox Select” command, which allows you to speak the name of any tile on the dashboard screen to select it.
 There’s no way someone would naturally figure out that saying “Xbox Select” brings up and overlay to enable this.
 There’s an “Xbox Help” menu that provides assistance, and – to be fair – there are plenty of completely sensible voice commands as well, but prepare for a learning curve as you grasp how to communicate with your Xbox.
+Thanks to Cortana AI assistant integration, you can use more natural commands, though talking to Cortana naturally doesn’t always work.
+Depending on how you naturally phrase things, it may be easier to simply memorize the commands.

 Fortunately, Kinect now handles natural, regular-volume speech much better than its predecessor did, though it’s still not perfect.
-Kinect sent us somewhere other than what we asked for – or didn’t respond at all – only a handful of times during our week-long review period.
+Kinect sent us somewhere other than what we asked for — or didn’t respond at all — only a handful of times during our week-long review period.
 Following on with the “Kinect-as-a-controller button” comparison, you expect your gamepad to work 100-percent of the time.
 Kinect understands roughly 99-percent of what you’re saying.
-Improvement is needed – and it will come as Microsoft processes more voice samples over time – but this is a strong starting point.

 The Xbox One controller is roughly the same size and shape as its Xbox 360 predecessor, though some new internal mechanisms make it slightly heavier.
 There’s now trigger-specific rumble, which allows developers to code games so that, say, pulling a trigger to fire a gun only shakes the pulled trigger.
 Four individual rumble motors afford developers a much more nuanced level of control over force feedback.